- Status LEDs for each channel are provided on the Generator module, allowing for quick assessment of

 ASCO 5101 Engine Start Monitoring System

 An NEC®-compliant engine-generator starts automatically when it receives a start signal from an automatic transfer switch.
-If signaling wires are damaged, an engine will not receive the start signal needed to begin supplying mission-critical power.
-Without Engine Start Circuit monitoring and control, facility operators will never know when wiring is compromised, placing the facility at risk for an outage.
+If signalling wires are damaged, an engine will not receive the start signal needed to begin supplying mission-critical power.
+Without Engine Start Circuit monitoring and control, facility operators will never know when wiring is compromised, placing the facility at risk of an outage.